 - How to bend the type system to make it fit the needs of your projects.

 - TypeScript culture and how the language is evolving.

-452 pages.
+464 pages.
 High quality hardcover + eBook (PDF, ePUB, Kindle).
 Written by Stefan Baumgartner.
-Designed by Rob Draper. eBook is already available.
-The printed copies ship worldwide in November 2020.
+Shipping now.

 About the Book